 Tile Work Outside of the Shower

-You can look at your bathroom walls a blank canvas, and you can look at tile as a palette with infinite choices.
+You can look at your bathroom walls as a blank canvas, and you can look at tile as a palette with infinite choices.
 Remember, bathroom tile design isn't just about color and texture -- carefully consider the height at which you place tile on your bathroom walls when designing.